Zarroc05/Axontic/README.md

 ```json
 "prefix": "-"
 ```
-You can also personalize the status.
+You can also personalize the status in the main.py.
 ```python
 await client.change_presence(activity=discord.Game(name='with Discord!'), status=discord.Status.do_not_disturb)
 ```